On écrit sur les murs: Other cover versions

+German singer Nicole Hohloch covered the song German, titled Jeder Zaun, jede Mauer wird aus Blumen sein in 1992.
 "On écrit sur les murs" was adapted by Worlds Apart in 2007.
 Les Enfoirés adapted the song twice: first in 2008, and was sung by Bénabar and Maxime Le Forestier with Francis Cabrel, Gérald de Palmas, Elsa Delétang, Patrick Fiori, (Garou, David Hallyday, Catherine Lara and Christophe Maé, then in 2017 with Tal, Soprano, Grégoire, Amir, Michaël Youn, Laure Pester, Jeff Panacloc, Liane Foly, Jean-Baptiste Maunier, Bénabar and Claire Keim as singers.
-In April 2016, it was covered by Canadian ban Raffy as the them song of the Fondation Véro et Louis, founded by Véronique Cloutier et Louis Morissette, which part of benefits from the song downloads were given to this association created to help Quebec people diagnosed with autism.
+In April 2016, it was covered by Canadian band Raffy as the theme song of the Fondation Véro et Louis, founded by Véronique Cloutier et Louis Morissette, which part of benefits from the song downloads were given to this association created to help Quebec people diagnosed with autism.
 This adaptation was successful and was number one on iTunes for several days.